 Insurance companies operate from a medical model so therefore require

 a diagnosis.
-A diagnosis usually suggests illness or pathology.
+A diagnosis suggests illness or pathology and treatment plans are aimed at symptom relief.
 Although pain (dis-ease)

-may be one motivator for seeking counseling, it
+may be one motivator for seeking my services, it